foundersandcoders/fac-access/workshops/dom-manipulation/README.md

 typeof document
 ```

 We should see that it is an object.
-The DOM is how Javascript interacts with a web page, using a Javascript object that initially represents the structure of the HTML page.
+The DOM is how JavaScript interacts with a web page, using a JavaScript object that initially represents the structure of the HTML page.

 > Note: On Chrome, you'll see the DOM represented in the console as something that looks very much like an HTML document.
 In Firefox it may look more like a JS object.
 If you type `document.` you should see a long list of properties and methods of the DOM